The Xometry app works best with JavaScript enabled!

 Ductility formula.

-Both percentages of elongation and area reduction are measures that indicate the ductility of a material.
+Both percentages of elongation and percentage reduction in area are measures that indicate the ductility of a material.
 The percentage of elongation is not an absolute measure on its own.
-The elongation is not uniform and will be the most extreme at the center.
-The reduction of area, which is measured at the minimum diameter, is a better measure of ductility.
+The elongation is not uniform and will be the most extreme at the fracture location.
+The percentage reduction in area, which is measured at the narrowest cross-section, is a better measure of ductility.

 What Is Ductility Testing?

-When conducting a ductility test (bend test), a specimen is put under tensile stress.
-The moment the material starts to distort or fracture is noted.
-In a straightforward test, the specimen might be clamped by a machine between two anvils.
+When conducting a ductility test (tensile test), a specimen is put under unidirectional tensile stress.
+The moment the material starts to yield, neck, or fracture is noted.
+In a straightforward test, the specimen might be clamped in a universal testing machine (UTM) or between two anvils.

 What Are the Factors Affecting Ductility?